Home Donate New Search Gallery Reviews How-To Books Links Workshops About Contact

 B&H Photo - Video - Pro Audio

-The Nikon D800 is the world's best DSLR for outdoor, nature landscape and many other kinds of photography.
+The Nikon D800 is the world's highest technical performance DSLR for outdoor, nature, landscape and many other kinds of precision photography.
 The D800 is the biggest news from Nikon since 2008 when they introduced their last all-new full-frame DSLR, the D700.

-The Nikon D800 is the world's best because it has such extremely high image quality that it exceeds not just every other full-frame DSLR ever made, it also replaces medium-format digital cameras that cost as much as a new Mercedes.
+The Nikon D800 is the world's best for these things because it has such extremely high image quality that it exceeds not just every other full-frame DSLR ever made, it also replaces medium-format digital cameras that cost as much as a new Mercedes.

 The D800's image quality is unexcelled, and it weighs less than any other Nikon full-frame digital camera ever made, making it unquestionably the best DSLR to carry when you have to carry a DSLR in the field.